lightbend/config/README.md

 The syntax is well-defined (including handling of whitespace and escaping).
 But it handles many reasonable ways you might want to format the file.

+Note that while you can write HOCON that looks a lot like a Java properties file (and many properties files will parse as HOCON), the details of escaping, whitespace handling, comments, and so forth are more like JSON.
+The spec (see HOCON.md in this directory) has some more detailed notes on this topic.

 ### Uses of Substitutions